crewcrew23/intersection-of-triangles/README.md

 ./main.exe
 ```
 # Test
-after build, in build dir you can see executabe file tests <br>
+after build, in build dir you can see executabe file tests
-you can run them as executable file